tmtarpinian/currency/README.md

 Thanks to the good folks at [Faker](https://github.com/faker-ruby/faker) that keep supplying us with time-saving and entertaining seed data.

 ---
-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/tmtarpinian/currency.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

----
 ## License

 The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).